DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Inventory adjustment - Counting.md

 ## Processing
 Inbound files have the following three steps:
 1. **Import** - Imported file can be viewed in **EDI > Files > Inbound files**.
 2. **Import to staging** - Imported file is processed to staging record/s.
-The staging record/s can be viewed at **EDI > Documents > 3PL documents > Inventory adjustment > Inventory adjustment - Transfer**.
+The staging record/s can be viewed at **EDI > Documents > 3PL documents > Inventory adjustment > Inventory adjustment - Counting**.
 3. **Staging to target** - The staging record/s is processed to target.
-If the EDI document is succefully processed the D365 transfer journal will be created.
-And if the document setting **Auto post journal** is set to _Yes_, the transfer journal will also be automatically posted.
+If the EDI document is succefully processed the D365 movement journal will be created.
+And if the document setting **Auto post journal** is set to _Yes_, the movement journal will also be automatically posted.

 ### Create document
 ![alt text](../../CORE/Image/Create_Document.png "Create document")